 Although such approaches do have a positive impact on supervision and enforcement in public areas, it can be concluded at the same time that much can still be improved.

 The smarter collection and use of data, interpretation from the operation, as well as the more sophisticated collaboration based on data and interpretation, seems potentially a decisive weapon in the fight against disorder and insecurity in public spaces.
+With the VISOR project prototypes and experimentation we aimed at developing effective baselines and advanced assistive technology to support the aforementioned fight and ancillary activities connected to it.

 Current State Of Art